 An amazing historical journey across the roof of the world

-Our carefully planned 7 night Ancient Tibet Journey takes you to the most important historic sites of Central Tibet including Lhasa, Gyantse, Shigatse, and Samye Monastery in the Yarlung Valley, under the guidance of a Tibetan history expert.
+Our carefully planned 7 night Ancient Tibet Journey takes you under the guidance of a Tibetan history expert to the most important sites of Central Tibet including Lhasa, Gyantse and Shigatse, and to the cradle of Tibetan civilisation, the Yarlung Valley, to tour Samye Monastery and Yumbulagang.
 Get to know Tibet's rich traditions and spiritual heritage by immersing yourself in ancient monasteries.
-Delve into the turbulent stories that explain the rise and fall of palaces and fortresses, Kings and Lamas in ancient Tibet.
+Delve into the turbulent stories that explain the rise and fall of palaces and fortresses, kings and lamas in ancient Tibet.

 Your backdrop is the stunning natural environment of turquoise lakes and snow capped mountain ranges, the stage is set with ancient Tibetan traditions and artifacts.
 Your guide will engage your imagination with stories and legends of old Tibet, you will meet friendly and hospitable local Tibetan people, and create memories that will last a lifetime.